How to Increase the Maximum WordPress Upload Limit?

 But this time, I aimed to FIX this wordpress upload limit issue.
 I researched and found that I need to modify some default settings built-in comes with web hosting and also in xampp local server.
 I learned how to fix this and thought why not share this solution with my readers.

-If you are facing this issues, then continue reading.
-In such situation, All you need to do is search for the php.ini file located in hosting root directory.
+If you are facing this issue, then continue reading.
+In such scenario, All you need to do is search for the php.ini file located in hosting root directory.
 If you are using xampp localhost server then it should be located in Xampp>php.